ijmelhorn/Time-Series-Regression/README.md

 ## Time-Series Forecasting

-Decomposition using a Hodrick-Prescott Filter
+Decomposition using a Hodrick-Prescott Filter.

 Forecasted returns using an ARMA Model.